 Leather Crafting- workshop on how to make simple items from leather

-Medieval – makes a tunic or set up a village, makes a helmet & shield from cardboard.
+Medieval – make a tunic or set up a village, make a helmet & shield from cardboard

 Technical: Please inquire for each program requested